Pfern/OSODOS/docs/SEMANTICS/README.md

 ---------------
 - You should be persuaded to tidily structure your data
 - You should know to use open, simple data formats
+- You should understand the purpose of ontologies and controlled vocabularies
+- You should know some common techniques for including ontology terms in data files